 Make sure it flows

-Content in the training manual should conform to a specific visual flow, ordinarily from left to right.
-Where deviations have been made to the normal flow, directional cues should be used.
+Content should conform to a specific visual flow, ordinarily from left to right.
+Where deviations have been made from the normal flow, directional cues should be used.
 The use of arrows and numbers are examples of ways to establish the direction of the flow of content.
 The reader should be aware of what to read next.

 Use illustrations

 Use visual aids where possible and as much as possible.
-Illustrations have been proven to influence the efficiency of conveying information in most documents; training manual included.
+Illustrations have been proven to influence the efficiency of conveying information in most documents.

 Final Thoughts

-Companies that invest in employee and customer training are better placed to see better returns as it has been proven to raise employee productivity and customer satisfaction.
+Companies that invest in employee and customer training are better placed to see better returns, as it has been proven to raise employee productivity and customer satisfaction.
 A training manual is one of the tools companies should invest time and money to create for training practices.
-The training manual educates the employees on company practices, processes, machinery, etc., and the information they need to know to execute their work effectively.
-On the other hand, training manuals are used to train customers on products or services offered by a company.
+It educates the employees on company practices, processes, machinery, etc., and the information they need to know to execute their work effectively.
+On the other hand, they are used to informing customers about products or services offered by a company.